hexalang/Hexa/docs/reference.md

 ## Pattern Matching

-Compared to classic `switch` statement, pattern matching matches over patterns by the logic of "more specific first".
-The order of cases is not important (most of the time -> when patterns are not depending on runtime values).
+Compared to the classic `switch` statement, pattern matching matches against patterns using the "more specific first" logic as an optimization.
+The order of cases is not important most of the time (i.e. when patterns do not depend on runtime values).

 ```hexa
 switch value { // uses `switch` keyword for pattern matching thus familiar to C-family developers